 This document is the first draft of the Core Strategy Review.
 It is published for consultation under Regulation 18 of the Town and Country Planning (Local Planning) (England) Regulations.
 All comments received during the consultation will be considered by the council in drafting the next version of the Core Strategy Review (known as the 'Regulation 19' plan).
-This will also be subject to public consultation towards the end of 2018 and all comments made during this stage will be passed to an independent planning Inspector, appointed by the Planning Inspector considers that the plan meets the 'tests of soundness' set out in national planning policy, it will then be adopted by the council.
+This will also be subject to public consultation towards the end of 2018 and all comments made during this stage will be passed to an independent planning Inspector, appointed by the Planning Inspectorate (or 'PINS').
+A public examination will then be held into the Core Strategy Review and, if the Inspector considers that the plan meets the 'tests of soundness' set out in national planning policy, it will then be adopted by the council.
 On adoption it will replace the current 2013 Core Strategy and will be used to make decisions on planning applications within the district.